*Please note - Nikki is on leave for 2025

-Nikki is the Course Coordinator of undergraduate Criminology courses in the School of Arts and Humanities.
-Nikki is also a lecturer, researcher and supervisor of HDR students in the School.
+Nikki is a Senior Lecturer in Criminology courses in the School of Arts and Humanities.
+Nikki is also a researcher and supervisor of HDR students in the School.

 Current teaching